Why I'm not Answering: Understanding Determinants of Classification of an Abstaining Classifier for Cancer Pathology Reports: Results

-Table~\ref{tab:abs_results1} shows for each task the base accuracy when the model is trained without abstention, the rate of abstention for the tuned $\alpha$ value, and the accuracy on the retained fraction of reports for all the four registries described in Sections~\ref{sec:dataset_description} and \ref{sec:exp_setup}.
-The test accuracy and rates of abstention for Louisiana-Kentucky are consistent with the ones on the train data.
-However, on New Jersey-Utah data, the accuracy scores are comparable but the abstention is slightly higher.
-This shows that the model generalizes well across different registries although at the cost slightly increased abstention when the input data looks different than what the model was trained on.
-The model achieves the desired accuracy of over 97\% accuracy for the individual tasks of predicting behavior, site, and laterality with the constraint of the abstention rate below 50\%.
-However, it fails to achieve the desired accuracy for the grade, histology, and subsite possibly because these are more complex problems with overlapping and changing definitions and have more problems in the training data.
+Table~\ref{tab:abs_results1} shows the accuracy scores when two different models are trained on the data from the Louisiana and Kentucky registries, first without and then with the `abstain' class but the same design otherwise.
+For each task of interest, we report the following: the accuracy of the baseline classifier (when abstention is not applied) on all the test data, the rate of abstention after applying abstention and tuning its $\alpha$ value (parameter that determines the penalty for abstention described in Section \ref{sec:abs_classifier}), the accuracy of the baseline classifier on the retained fraction, and the accuracy of the abstaining classifier on the retained fraction of reports.
+These metrics are calculated for two different sets of data from different cancer registries.
+These two sets, described in detail in Sections \ref{sec:dataset_description} and \ref{sec:exp_setup}, include four different cancer registries with one set having Louisiana and Kentucky registries (untouched test set different from train data)\edit, and another set having Utah and New Jersey registries.
+We observe that the accuracy scores and the rates of abstention for Louisiana-Kentucky on the test set are consistent with the ones on the train data across all tasks.
+However, on the Utah-New Jersey data, the accuracy scores are comparable but the abstention is slightly higher.
+This shows that the model generalizes well across different registries\edit, although at the cost slightly increased abstention when the input data looks different than what the model was trained on.
+The model achieves the desired accuracy of over 95\% for the individual tasks of predicting behavior, site, and laterality when abstention is constrained to be less than 50\% on the holdout test data.
+However, it fails to achieve the desired accuracy for the grade, histology, and subsite\edit, possibly because these are more complex problems with overlapping and changing definitions\edit, and have higher noise in the training data.
+However the accuracy on the retained samples for the abstaining classifier is statistically identical to that of the baseline classifer, suggesting that the main utility of the abstention class is to identify the \textit{confusing samples}.